Hôpital des Enfants-Trouvés: Foundation

-Until the 17th centuryth century, there were institutions caring for orphans.
+Until the 17th century, there were institutions caring for orphans.
 In 1363, the hospital of Saint-Esprit-en-Grève was founded, and under Francis I, the Hospice des Enfants-Rouges was established.
 In 1545, the Hospital of the Trinity was designated for orphans, but it only served children born of legitimate unions.

 Abandoned children were instead left to public charity.
 The bishop and chapter of Notre-Dame reluctantly housed them in a shelter located at Port l'Évêque (serving the Ville l'Évêque, now Port de la Concorde).
 After 1571, they were moved to houses near Port Saint-Landry.

 In 1633, Vincent de Paul founded the Daughters of Charity to help the poor and sick.
 Significant financial donations from high society funded the institution, and the children were entrusted to the care of the sisters.
 A second refuge is said to have been created on Rue des Boulangers near the Porte Saint-Victor.
 In 1645, a group of thirteen houses located in the Champ Saint-Laurent was purchased to house newborns.

 In 1647, Anne of Austria granted the sisters the Château de Bicêtre.
 However, being inconvenient and too far from the center of Paris, it was abandoned in 1651 in favor of a site in the Faubourg Saint-Denis.

 A royal edict on 28 June 1670 officially created the Hôpital des Enfants-Trouvés and attached it to the Hôpital Général.